-- Stress in children, adolescents and emerging adults with chronic physical health conditions.
+- I study stress in children, adolescents and emerging adults with chronic physical health conditions.

 - Symptoms of interest include stress, as well as symptoms related to the stress response, such as anxiety and depressive symptoms.
 Of particular interest to me are biological and genomic factors (e.g., biomarkers of stress response, epigenetic modifications) associated with the stress response.

-- Mental and physical health outcomes in individuals with chronic physical health conditions, with a particular interest in how those outcomes are affected by stress related to the chronic condition.
+- I also study mental and physical health outcomes in individuals with chronic physical health conditions, with a particular interest in how those outcomes are affected by stress related to the chronic condition.

 - In the future, I hope to develop interventions designed to mitigate the potentially negative effects of stress and related symptoms on health and well-being across the life course.

-- Children, adolescents, and emerging adults with chronic physical health conditions, as well as their family members.
+- I study children, adolescents, and emerging adults with chronic physical health conditions, as well as their family members.

 - A chronic physical health condition in one family member affects all family members in different ways.
 Exploring these differences is important for determining how to implement individual and family-level interventions in the future.
 This includes assessment of biological and genomic factors related to stress and stress response in all family members.